dev7a/otelcol-con-spaneventtolog/README.md

   - This mapping is applied only if `severity_attribute` is not configured or does not yield a valid severity.
   - If no match is found via attribute or substring, the default severity level (Info) will be used.
 - `add_level` (optional, default: `false`): If true, adds a "level" attribute to the log record based on the severity text.
 This is useful for log systems that expect a "level" field instead of severity.
 If the event attributes already contain a "level" field, it will not be overwritten.
+- `attribute_mappings` (optional): Configures how span event attributes should be mapped to log record fields.
+These mappings take **highest precedence** over other configuration options and fall back to existing behavior when the specified attributes don't exist.
+  - `body` (optional): The event attribute name to use for the log record body.
+If empty or the attribute doesn't exist, falls back to using the event name.
+  - `severity_number` (optional): The event attribute name to use for the log record severity number.
+Must be an integer value.
+  - `severity_text` (optional): The event attribute name to use for the log record severity text.
+If `severity_number` is not mapped but `severity_text` is, the system will attempt to parse the text to determine the corresponding severity number.
+  - `event_name` (optional): The log attribute name to store the original event name.
+If empty, the event name won't be preserved as an attribute.

 ### Example Configuration